Final report for FNC24-1437

 - The nut shape should lend itself to automated machine cracking.

-The second objective of this project is to determine the details in the procedure of epicotyl grafting hickories to get maximal grafting success.
-Though I have successfully epicotyl grafted with Black Walnut and the method has been successful with pecan, epicotyl grafting has not been applied to bitternuts, shagbarks, or their hybrids.
-Many specifics of the epicotyl grafting process with hickories needs to be discovered including: the best hybrid rootstock, the best shoot development stage for high graft success and rapid growth, the best waxing and compression method, and the lowest input nursery growing conditions that work with the Wisconsin climate.
+The second objective of this project was to determine the details in the procedure of epicotyl grafting hickories to get maximal grafting success.
+Though I have successfully epicotyl grafted with Black Walnut and the method has been successful with pecan, epicotyl grafting was not previously applied to bitternuts, shagbarks, or their hybrids.
+Many specifics of the epicotyl grafting process with hickories needs to be discovered including: the best rootstock, the best shoot development stage for high graft success and rapid growth, the best waxing and compression method, and the lowest input nursery growing conditions that work with the Wisconsin climate.

 Research

 Collect samples from every tree for dry down and later evaluation.
 Label everything.
 Take data on everything even if it doesn't seem relevant because it may teach you about something interesting later.
-I discovered hickory catkin abnormalities and differences in peduncles in hybrids because I was watching for things i did not yet know about.
+Much of the data that has been collected has not been digitized but is recorded for future reference in case it is found to have more meaning.

-I collected a ton of data as a result.
+Loads of data was collected.
 Due to lack of uniformity of tree growth fertility and spacing all filed evaluations are based off of context using my personal judgement.
 I believe these visual evaluations are critical for understanding crowded trees; this is atypical in academia but essential in the contexts I work in.
+Epicotyl grafting data was recorded in absolute and percentage takes.

 Educational & Outreach Activities